 In FINALE, Tella is still reeling after Legend rescues her and then runs away and leaves her.
 He tries to make up for it by controlling her fantastical dreams every night, until one night he doesn't arrive.
 Tella is worried and begs her sister Scarlett to care for their comatose mother, Paloma, while she searches for Legend.
 She knows that later that afternoon Scarlett is off to meet the stranger she was once engaged to, and will return.
 She hadn't planned on following Legend through another portal and arrives home late to find Paloma alone, but finally awake.
-Before Tella can even get her mother fed, Paloma runs off and Tella tails her through the city to a rendezvous with the worst Fate (magical immortal being) of all, the Fallen Star.
-Tella is in shock as she watches her mother kiss him, then stab him before the Fallen Star stabs her.
+Before Tella can even get her mother fed, Paloma runs off, and Tella tails her through the city to a rendezvous with the worst Fate (magical immortal being) of all, the Fallen Star.
+Tella is in shock as she watches her mother kiss him, and then stab him before the Fallen Star stabs her.
 Tella vows her revenge, but it proves harder than she expected, especially when the Fallen Star kidnaps her sister.

 Is it any good?

 Fantasy fans will notice some big cracks in the foundation, however.
 Author Stephanie Garber, writing her first series, has some great supernatural baddie characters but has no idea how to introduce them.
-We're just told how bad they are and how they're tied to the main bad guy with the least effective bad-guy name, the Fallen Star.
-When (the better-named) Poisoner strikes for the first time, readers should see it happen, not see his victims after and just hear rumors.
+We're just told how bad they are and how they're tied to the main bad guy with the least effective bad guy name, the Fallen Star.
+When (better-named) Poisoner strikes for the first time, readers should see it happen, not see his victims after and just hear rumors.
 The Assassin should get a really flashy intro as well, just because he's called the Assassin.
 Come on.
-The magical objects are also poorly introduced and their secrets feel more like an afterthought than a revelation.
+The magical objects are also poorly introduced, and their secrets feel more like an afterthought than a revelation.
 A magical map that talks should always be presented with flair (see the Wesley twins in Harry Potter).
 Jacks just hands it over almost apologetically.
-Also, if you spend chapters and energy attaining a magic object -- in this case, a book -- and say you're using it to defeat the bad guy, actually use it to defeat the bad guy or don't include it at all.
+Also, if you spend chapters and energy attaining a magic object -- in this case, a book -- and say you're using it to defeat the bad guy, actually use it to defeat the bad guy, or don't include it at all.
 It'd be better to skip back to the romance, since that seems to be working better for Finale anyway.

 Talk to your kids about ...